r-lib/cli/tests/testthat/_snaps/bullets.md

         This is some text that is longer than the width.
 This is some text that is longer than the width.
 This is some text that is longer than the width.
       [32mv[39m This is some text that is longer than the width.
-This is some text that is [32m[39mlonger than the width.
+This is some text that is longer than the width.
 This is some text that is longer than the width.
       [31mx[39m This is some text that is longer than the width.
-This is some text that is [31m[39mlonger than the width.
+This is some text that is longer than the width.
 This is some text that is longer than the width.
       [33m![39m This is some text that is longer than the width.
-This is some text that is [33m[39mlonger than the width.
+This is some text that is longer than the width.
 This is some text that is longer than the width.
       [36mi[39m This is some text that is longer than the width.
-This is some text that is [36m[39mlonger than the width.
+This is some text that is longer than the width.
 This is some text that is longer than the width.
       [36m*[39m This is some text that is longer than the width.
-This is some text that is [36m[39mlonger than the width.
+This is some text that is longer than the width.
 This is some text that is longer than the width.
       > This is some text that is longer than the width.
 This is some text that is longer than the width.
 This is some text that is longer than the width.